Vera and Donald Blinken Open Society Archives

 Venue: CEU Budapest / Central European University, Auditorium B, 1051 Budapest, Nádor utca 15.

 A documentary portrait of Hungarian sociologist and writer Zsolt Csalog.
-In this film enriched with archival photos and footage, Csalog, his friends and his colleagues talk about his family background, his Catholic upbringing, his friends, his loves, his writing career in the 1960s, his activities as an ethnographer, sociologist, opposition samizdat writer, the years he spent outside the mainstream, the majesty of the view from below, and his political and civil rights activities after the 1989–1990 regime change in Hungary
+In this film enriched with archival photos and footage, Csalog talks about his family background, his Catholic upbringing, his friends, his loves, his writing career in the 1960s, his activities as an ethnographer, sociologist, opposition samizdat writer, the years he spent outside the mainstream, the majesty of the view from below, and his political and civil rights activities after the 1989–1990 regime change in Hungary

 Director: István Jávor, portrait film, 1999, 105 min.